A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

-If you plan to add a lot of links to your website, or if you intend to add a page containing a list of links to your site (i.e. not just add links on your sidebar), then you may want to consider using a plugin that can help you administer links.
+If you plan to add a lot of links to your website or blog, or if you want to add a page containing a list of links to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer your links, like Link Library.

-Link Library lets you display a list of your link categories with a complete list of all your links together with notes and descriptions …
+This plugin lets you display a list of your link categories with a complete list of all your links plus descriptions and notes …

 (List of links created with Link library.
-Image source: Link Library plugin documentation.)
+Image sourced from Link Library plugin site.)

-Link Library creates a page on your site that contains a list of all of the link categories in your Links area, and all links defined for these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links so that your site users can become aware of any additions made to to your link library.
+Link Library creates a page on your web site that contains all the link categories in your Links section, plus all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links that lets your site users be made aware of additions to your link library.

 Congratulations!
-Now you know how to how to add a blogroll and manage links to other websites in your WordPress sidebar menu.
+Now you know how to add a featured links section to your WordPress site.

-To learn more about how to easily create links in WordPress, refer to this article:
+If you want to learn more about adding HTML hyperlinks in WordPress posts, refer to this article: